A corner of Hoa Lu ancient capital now

 The West Gate of Hoa Lu was rebuilt recently

-By the mid-18th century, the borders of what constitutes modern Vietnam were mostly defined but the last of the great Northern Dynasties was in rapid decline.
+By the mid-18th century, leaders had mostly defined the borders of what constitutes modern Vietnam, but the last of the great Northern Dynasties was rapidly declining.
 The preceding century had been turbulent with abundant tales of treachery, warfare, jealousies, greed, injustice and rivalry between the great Houses of Dai Viet and incursion from the southern Chinese states.
 There is even a great tale of how 300 Vietnamese women helped defeat the Ming by seducing the Naval officers, infecting them with venereal diseases in the process!

 In 1620, the head of the House of Nguyễn, Nguyên Phúc Nguyên officially rebuffed the demand for taxes to the court in Hanoi.
-Several subsequent demands were also refused until finally in 1627 open warfare broke out between the Trịnh in Hanoi and the Nguyễn in Hue but Hanoi was unable to emerge victorious.
+Leaders rejected several subsequent demands, and in 1627, open warfare finally broke out between the Trịnh in Hanoi and the Nguyễn in Huế.
+However, the forces in Hanoi failed to secure a victory

 Nguyễn Dynasty Period

-Through most of this period, Hoa Lu remained part of Truong Yen province of the northern Thanh Hoa state but its influence was severely reduced as the governments in Thang Long fell into disarray and corruption.
+Throughout most of this period, Hoa Lư remained part of Trường Yên Province in the northern Thanh Hóa state, but it lost much of its influence as the governments in Thăng Long fell into disarray and allowed corruption to spread.
 When the emergent Nguyễn Dynasty threatened the power of Thang Long, the Northern emperor of the time, Chiêu Thống appealed to the new Qing Dynasty to the north for assistance.

 This request was eagerly accepted by the Qing, who sent some 200,000 troops south.
 Successfully pushing the Nguyen back to the natural “wall” of the Annamite Mountains of Central Vietnam the Qing then took control of Thang Long.
 And so the fourth domination of Vietnam by China began.